RIT-Launch-Initiative/GSW/README.md

 `sudo systemctl enable gsw`

 ## Grafana Live
+To set up live data streaming to Grafana, the setup utility can be run from the root directory with `go run cmd/grafana_live/live_setup.go`

-The grafana_live application can be run from the root directory (with `go run cmd/grafana_live/grafana_live.go`) to stream live data to Grafana.
+Once set up, the grafana_live application can be run from the root directory (with `go run cmd/grafana_live/grafana_live.go`) to stream live data to Grafana.
-To set up live data streaming, perform the following steps:
+Make sure the GSW service is running before starting the application.

+In case the setup utility does not work, live data streaming can be set up manually as follows:
 1. Import a new dashboard into Grafana using the JSON file located at `data/grafana/Backplane-Live.json`.
 The dashboard can have any name and UID.
 2. Create a service account at the following URL: [http://localhost:3000/org/serviceaccounts/create](http://localhost:3000/org/serviceaccounts/create) (replace `http://localhost:3000` if you are using a different host).
 The service account can have any display name but must be given the Admin role ([More information about creating service accounts](https://grafana.com/docs/grafana/latest/administration/service-accounts/)).